nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Display details of the lesson at the specified LESSON_INDEX.
 * Display details of the students that have the lesson at the specified LESSON_INDEX.
-* The index refers to the index number shown in the displayed lesson list.
+* The index refers to the index number shown in the lesson panel.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example:
-* `view -l 2` shows the details associated with the 2nd lesson
+* `view -l 2` shows the details associated with the 2nd lesson displayed in the lesson panel.

 ### Clearing all entries : `clear`